OpenZeppelin/openzeppelin-upgrades/packages/plugin-truffle/README.md

 ### deployProxy

 Creates a proxy given a truffle contract class to use as implementation, and returns a contract instance with the proxy address and the implementation interface.
+During a migration, the proxy address will be stored in the implementation contract's artifact, so you can use Truffle's [`deployed()`](https://www.trufflesuite.com/docs/truffle/reference/contract-abstractions#-code-mycontract-deployed-code-) function to load it.

-If `args` is set, will call an initializer function `initialize` with the supplied args during proxy deployment.
-Options are:
+If `args` is set, will call an initializer function `initialize` with the supplied `args` during proxy deployment.

+Options for this function are:
 - `initializer`: sets a different initializer function to call
 - `deployer`: set as the truffle migration deployer during migrations
 - `unsafeAllowCustomTypes`: allows a deployment where structs or enums are used in the implementation contract (required since [storage compatibility validations]((../../README.md#what-does-it-mean-for-an-implementation-to-be-compatible)) do not handle custom types, so make sure the change you are introducing is safe)